tableau/tableau-postman/README.md

 ![up and down chart](./assets/images/up-down-area.png)

-## Contributing to the Postman Collection
+## How to contribute to the collection

 This collection is open source and we welcome your contributions!